The care of transgender patients by GPs

 Introduction

-It is important that GP practices keep up-to-date with the relevant laws, professional guidance and contractual requirements in relation to the care and treatment of transgender patients.
+GP practices must keep up-to-date with the relevant laws, professional guidance and contractual requirements in relation to the care and treatment of transgender patients.

 The Gender Recognition Act 2004[1] is the legal framework by which a transgender person can have their preferred gender legally recognised.
 The Act also safeguards the privacy of transgender people by defining information in relation to their gender as ‘protected information’.

 The Act sets out requirements for those acting ‘in an official capacity’ (which includes a GP acting in that role), and provides that it is unlawful to disclose ‘protected information’ without the person’s consent.
-While this legal protection covers those who have made an application for a gender recognition certificate, it is good practice to apply this principle to the records of all transgender patients, regardless of whether or not they have taken any formal legal steps to have their preferred gender legally recognised.
-The GMC advises that you should treat the gender status or history with the same confidentiality as any other sensitive information.
+While this legal protection covers those who have made an application for a Gender Recognition Certificate, it is good practice to apply this principle to the records of all transgender patients, regardless of whether or not they have taken any formal legal steps to have their preferred gender legally recognised.
+The GMC states that you should treat the gender status or history with the same confidentiality as any other sensitive information.

-To assist doctors in navigating the relevant legal and ethical frameworks, the GMC has collated helpful advice and resources in the Trans Healthcare page on its ethical hub.
-This sets out doctors’ responsibilities to ensure GP practices are inclusive and understand appropriate pathways for referral, as well as maintaining confidentiality, screening, prescribing and monitoring for adult transgender patients.[3]
+To assist doctors in navigating the relevant legal and ethical frameworks, the GMC has collated advice and resources in the Trans Healthcare section of its ethical hub.
+The GMC confirms that this hub does not set new professional standards and is not intended to replace the formal guidance.
+It sets out doctors’ responsibilities to ensure GP practices are inclusive and understand appropriate pathways for referral, as well as maintaining confidentiality, screening, prescribing and monitoring for adult transgender patients.
+[3]

 GPs also have a responsibility to ensure they are aware of the practical aspects of making changes to transgender patient records, the process set out by local NHS registrations teams and how screening is to be managed if a new record is created.

-This guidance is not exhaustive but is designed to assist GP practices in understanding how these various requirements can be applied in practice.
+This information is not exhaustive but is designed to assist GP practices in understanding how these various requirements can be applied in practice.

 Training